 How to apply

-- Check out our current guides to get an idea of what we are looking for.
+- Check out our current guides and review the topic wishlist to get an idea of what we're looking for.

-- Fill the application form accordingly.
-You’ll need to tell us a little about yourself and include links to 2-3 of your previous articles that demonstrate your expertise and writing ability.
+- Fill our application form accordingly.
+You'll need to tell us a little about yourself, include links to demonstrate your writing ability, and the article proposal.